 Each component is administered by a different Program Supervisor and Instructor/Evaluators trained for that discipline.
 Accordingly, each component has a separate schedule and registration process as explained in detail, below.

 The Senior Ski and Toboggan evaluation traditionally happens once a year on the first weekend in March.
 It alternates between being hosted by the Northern Region and the Southern Region.
-For 2017, we appreciate Snow King Mountain Resort for being our host.
-For the 2018 Senior Ski and Toboggan Evaluation, we will be returning to Snow King Mountain Resort on March 3, 2018.
+For 2018, we appreciate Snow King Mountain Resort for being our host.
+For the 2019 Senior Ski and Toboggan Evaluation, we will be heading to Beaver Mountain Resort on March 3, 2019.

 The Ski and Toboggan evaluations are separate from each other and in this division, both are conducted the same day.
 If you pass one, you will have three seasons to pass the other (plus Senior OEC and your electives) before the skill you passed expires and needs to be evaluated again.

 The Senior OEC evaluation traditionally happens once a year on the last weekend in February or the second week of March.
 It alternates between being hosted by the Northern Region and the Southern Region.
 We want to give a big thank you to Utah Olympic Park for hosting the 2018 Senior OEC evaluation.
-The 2019 Senior OEC has been scheduled to be hosted by TBA.
+The 2019 Senior OEC has been scheduled to be hosted by Kelly Canyon on February 23, 2019.

 The Senior OEC evaluation day has limited capacity; allocation of evaluation slots is first come, first served.
 Because other patrollers will likely be precluded from participating, the registration fee to be evaluated at a Senior OEC is not refundable.
 If you say you are coming, we want you to have skin in the game.